kjirou/blog/blog-source/articles/baldurs-gate-3-english-part-11.md

 - Gale: I can say no more on the matter - not now anyway.
 - Gale: Just trust me when I say it's all of vital imortance.
 - Gale: It's been days since I last consumed an artefact - since before we were abducted.
 It's only a matter of time before my craving returns.
 - Gale: That is why I turn to you.
 I need you to help me find magic items to consume.
-It is viital.
+It is vital.
 Dare I say it, critical.
-- Tav: Where do you suggest wwe find the artefacts you need?
+- Tav: Where do you suggest we find the artefacts you need?
 - Gale: We've already done the finding.
 In fact you have one in your possession.
-- Gale: You know for yourself how hard won such an item was, and it will be no easier when even more are required to assuage my hunber.
+- Gale: You know for yourself how hard won such an item was, and it will be no easier when even more are required to assuage my hunger.
 - Gale: There will be danger involved - or great cost.
 - Tav: I expected as much.
 Don't worry - I'm happy to help.
 - Gale: Splendid.
 A bit of boldness will serve us well.
-- Gale: I'm sure we wn't have to look very far to find what I need: Faerûn overflows with magic-infused treasure.
+- Gale: I'm sure we won't have to look very far to find what I need: Faerûn overflows with magic-infused treasure.
 - Gale: As do our packs, as a matter of fact.
 We've such an item already in our possession, primed for the moment the need arises.
 - Gale: I hope I can count on you.
   - 相変わらずこいつの話し方は回りくどくてわかりにくい